imrekoszo/poly-test-in-src/readme.md

 I would love to not have to depend on a hack like this, and it would be very nice to be able to have this extended list of bricks available under a key on the `project` map, but I'm not sure whether that aligns with the Polylith team's goals.
 In [polylith#448](https://github.com/polyfy/polylith/issues/448) it is stated that 3rd party test runners can implement running tests from src directories, but calculating `bricks-to-test` is not trivial (due to changes, selections etc.) and it would be better to rely on Polylith there.

-I present a workaround below that works across test runners but which isn't intuitive to find, doesn't look idiomatic, and potentially goes against Polylith norms.
+I present workarounds below that work varying across test runners but which isn't intuitive to find, doesn't look idiomatic, and potentially goes against Polylith norms.

 ## Repro